rahulfulpagare/Linux/managing-linux-process.md

 - `cgcreate -g cpu,memory:/mygroup` - Create a new cgroup.
 - `cgexec -g cpu,memory:/mygroup command` - Run a process inside a cgroup.
 - `cat /sys/fs/cgroup/cpu/mygroup/cpu.shares` - Check CPU shares assigned.

+This guide provides an in-depth understanding of Linux process management with practical commands.
+Beginners can use this as a reference for essential Linux administration tasks.